Newcastle-under-Lyme: Religion

 The town was the birthplace of John James Blunt, a divine and Anglican priest.
 Josiah Wedgwood was a Unitarian and he and his family attended meetings at the Old Meeting House, adjacent to St Giles' Church, which is still in use for the purpose.

 The town has a number of Anglican churches, including St Giles, a medieval parish church dating from 1290.
 There are several Catholic churches, notably Holy Trinity, whose style is Gothic in blue engineering bricks, described as "the finest modern specimen of ornamental brickwork in the kingdom" at the time.

 In the 18th century John Wesley made repeated visits to the area, which was becoming industrialised, and recruited many residents to Methodism.
 This is reflected in a number of Methodist churches.
 There is a Baptist church in Clayton.

 Of interest is the Church of Jesus Christ of Latter-day Saints (LDS Church), across from Brampton Park, which serves as the "Stake Centre" for the church in the region and has an on-site Family History Centre, where the public can research their ancestry at little or no charge.

+Newcastle has a synagogue which replaced a larger one at nearby Stoke which was deconsecrated in 2006.